dotnet/AspNetCore.Docs/aspnetcore/fundamentals/routing.md

 Complex segments are processed by matching up literal delimiters from right to left in a [non-greedy](#greedy) way.
 For example, `[Route("/a{b}c{d}")]` is a complex segment.
 Complex segments work in a particular way that must be understood to use them successfully.
 The example in this section demonstrates why complex segments only really work well when the delimiter text doesn't appear inside the parameter values.
 Using a [regex](/dotnet/standard/base-types/regular-expressions) and then manually extracting the values is needed for more complex cases.

 This is a summary of the steps that routing performs with the template `/a{b}c{d}` and the URL path `/abcd`.
-The `|` is used to help visualize how the algorithm works.
+The `|` is used to help visualize how the algorithm works:

 * The first literal, right to left, is `c`.
 So `/abcd` is searched from right and finds `/ab|c|d`.
 * Everything to the right (`d`) is now matched to the route parameter `{d}`.
 * The next literal, right to left, is `a`.
 So `/ab|c|d` is searched starting where we left off, then `a` is found `/|a|b|c|d`.
 * The value to the right (`b`) is now matched to the route parameter `{b}`.
-* There is no remaining text and no remaining route template so this is a match.
+* There is no remaining text and no remaining route template, so this is a match.

-Now here's an example of a negative case using the same template `/a{b}c{d}` and the URL path `/aabcd`.
+Here's an example of a negative case using the same template `/a{b}c{d}` and the URL path `/aabcd`.
 The `|` is used to help visualize how the algorithm works.
-This case isn't a match, which is explained by the same algorithm.
+This case isn't a match, which is explained by the same algorithm:
 * The first literal, right to left, is `c`.
 So `/aabcd` is searched from right and finds `/aab|c|d`.
 * Everything to the right (`d`) is now matched to the route parameter `{d}`.
 * The next literal, right to left, is `a`.
 So `/aab|c|d` is searched starting where we left off, then `a` is found `/a|a|b|c|d`.